-- Although there is no size restriction for recreationally caught prawns and it is not currently a requirement to release egg-bearing female prawns, returning small prawns and "berried" female prawns back to the water can contribute to the sustainability of prawn stocks. - Should you decide to release the small prawns you have caught or those carrying eggs, this should be done before hauling the next trap on-board your vessel.
-Incidental bycatch, such as small finfish that may have made their way into the trap, must also be released as soon as possible.
+- Although there is no size restriction for recreationally caught prawns, returning small prawns back to the water can contribute to the sustainability of prawn stocks. - Should you decide to release the small prawns you have caught, this should be done before hauling the next trap on-board your vessel.
+Incidental bycatch, such as small finfish that may have made their way into the trap, must be released as soon as possible.
 It is advisable to release any catch that you do not want away from predatory birds which may be nearby.